-Summer break is approaching and to teens this means no homework, more free time and less adult supervision.
+Summer break is approaching before we know it and to teens this means no homework, more free time, and less adult supervision.
 Most parents cannot afford to or have the flexibility to take a vacation from work during this time.
 Unfortunately, many teens will use their unsupervised freedom to experiment with drugs and alcohol.

 Did you know…?